lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-4.rst

 **8. Remove the filter and selection.**
 Click the "unfilter" icon at upper right in the table panel to remove the filter (A in Figure 3).
-Click the "unselect" icon at uppr right in the active chart panel to unselect all objects (B in Figure 3).
+Click the "unselect" icon at uppre right in the active chart panel to unselect all objects (B in Figure 3).